docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 Reimbursement for printing costs will be guaranteed for expenses **up to 20 euros**, upon presentation of the **receipt**, stating clearly that you paid for printing an A0 poster, so please be sure to ask for it to the printing service you use.

 ## Competitive Debate
-The afternoon of the first day will feature a competitive debate.
+The afternoon of the first day will feature the final competitive debate session of the AUK Part 1 (Soft Skills).
 The debate teams will be composed of Master’s students in Computer Science who have registered for the acquisition of AUK credits.
 The debate will be evaluated by a jury composed of a PhD student, a professor, and a researcher, who will assess the clarity, coherence, and depth of the arguments presented.

 Participants will be added to a dedicated Microsoft Teams channel, where all logistical information, preparation materials, and the official debate protocol (rules) will be shared.
-A coaching session will take place in advance to support students in preparing for the event.
-The topic of the debate will be announced in advance, allowing students to prepare their arguments and positions.
+An introduction to debating will be provided on the **18th of May, 2:30 PM**.
+During that meeting, we will also provide the debate topica and some initial material on that, although students will be encouraged to look for their own.

 # Program
 This year’s edition of the Computer Science Workshop will take place over the course of two full days: Thursday, May 28, and Friday, May 29.